 We were fortunate enough to have a quick Singapore stopover from 7:30am to 3pm with Singapore Airlines.

 In this post, we’re sharing top things to do during your Singapore layover, especially if you have 8 hours or less to explore.
-Plus, we have helpful tips on logistics on leaving the Changi Airport.
-(If you decide to not leave the airport, check out the new Jewel Changi Airport to experience a waterfall, canopy walk, and more exciting attractions!)
+Plus, we have helpful tips on logistics for leaving Changi Airport.

 For those with extra time to explore, consider visiting Singapore in the evening with this unique overnight layover.
 If you have more time, spend a full one day, 4 days, or even up to two weeks in Singapore.
 The opportunities are endless!